HiroshiAdaniya/git_notes/GitNotes.md

 <h1># Git commands</h1>

 *git init* - This is the first step to initialize a directory as a repository.
 <h6>An important note to remember: when renaming a file or removing a file, use "git mv filename / git rm filename", rather than the usual way you have done it before.
-This helps clear the messages when you use *git status* which allows your chnages to be committed much easier</h6>
+This helps clear the messages when you use *git status* which allows your changes to be committed much easier</h6>

 <p>Without *git init* you are just working with a normal directory and the commands associated with *git* will not work.
 You won't be able to stage and commit changes to github</p>